NikolaiT/incolumitas/content/Security/detecting-brightdata.md

-Title: Detecting Brightdata's (formerly Luminati Networks) Data Collector
+Title: Detecting Brightdata's (formerly Luminati Networks) Data Collector as a bot
 Status: published
 Date: 2021-06-03 21:21
 Category: Security
 Tags: proxy-provider, bot-detection, anti-scraping
-Slug: detecting-brightdata-data-collector
+Slug: detecting-brightdata-data-collector-as-bot
 Author: Nikolai Tschacher
-Summary: In this blog article I demonstrate several ways how to detect Brigthdata's scraping bot named data collector.
+Summary: In this blog article I demonstrate several bullet-proof ways how to detect [Brightdata Data Collector](https://brightdata.com/products/data-collector) as a bot without any doubt.

-Important: This blog article is under heavy editing for the next days (3th June 2021)
+*this article will likely be modified in the coming days (Edited on 5th June 21)*

+# TL;DR

+It's very easy to detect [Brightdata Data Collector](https://brightdata.com/products/data-collector) as bot.

+The four largest findings:

+1. It's easy to demonstrate that the `navigator` object is heavily spoofed by comparing Web Worker `navigator` properties and Service Worker `navigator` properties to the DOM's `window.navigator` property.
+Furthermore, it's possible to see that `HeadlessChrome` as browser and `Linux x86_64` as a platform is used.
+2. By comparing the network latencies from browser to server and from server to external IP address, it's possible to interpolate that proxies are used.
+Furthermore, the external IP's of [Brightdata Data Collector](https://brightdata.com/products/data-collector) answer to ICMP ping packets.
+3. The TCP/IP fingerprint recorded with my own tool [zardaxt.py](https://github.com/NikolaiT/zardaxt) indicates a different operating system (mostly Linux) than what is advertised in the HTTP User Agent header (Mostly Windows 10)
+4. It's possible to detect that the canvas `getImageData()` method was spoofed.
+There are several mechanisms and anti-canvas fingerprinting defenses that do not occur with real browsers.

-## Introduction
+# Introduction

 [Brightdata](https://brightdata.com/) (formerly *Luminati Networks*) is probably the largest proxy provider on the planet.